openannotation/annotator/doc/modules/identity.rst

 ``annotator.identity.simple`` module
 =====================================

-This module configures an identity policy which considers the identity of the current user to be an opaque identifier.
+This module configures an identity policy that considers the identity of the current user to be an opaque identifier.
 By default the identity is unconfigured, but can be set.